 MissionEase allows the boats to be moved safely and quickly within the bay on the cradles, even in high seas or with a list on the vessel.
 The boats are fed directly to the davits for launch, or feed directly back into the stow when recovered.”
 In addition to a wide range of types and sizes of boats and Unmanned Surface Vehicles, MissionEase will also handle standard TEU containers for stores and armament when the vessel is in port.

-This video provides a very good overview
+This video provides a good overview

 And this

 Interestingly, the Mission Ease system has a higher payload than the T26, 28 tonnes compared to a released figure of 15 tonnes for T26.
-Read more here

-Without these types of handling systems, the huge benefits offered by offboard and uncrewed solutions are unlikely to be realised, it is an area of crucial importance that very few seem to be talking about.
+Without these types of handling systems, the huge benefits offered by offboard and uncrewed solutions are unlikely to be realised, it is an area of crucial importance that very few seem to be talking of.

-7 Comments
+This Post Has 7 Comments